Transcendent-Tapir/Distorted-Domains/characters.md

 5   | An addiction
 6   | A worsening condition

+Trouble is a negative aspect and starts at a d6

 ### Assets

-You start with 2 assets.
+You start with 2 d6 assets.
 Roll 3 times for each

 D12 | thingy     | thing      | of  | stuff
 :-: | :-:        | :-:        | :-: | :-: